Wien Bridge Oscillator. August

 VR3 was adjusted for best symmetry as R7 is adjusted.

 Nobody else tells you that you MUST adjust these two resistors

-they build something they saw online and it fails to
+they build something they saw online and it fails to work and they

-working.
-When using 10kHz sine wave input you should get a
+When using 10kHz sine wave input you should get a splendid looking

-looking square wave and you should find all other F give the same peak Vo and
+wave and you should find all other F give the same peak Vo and

 I have no provision for applying DC offsets at the output, so that

 positive or negative bias voltage cannot be included in the total